dev-ops-aws/sonix_batch3/linux-proj/readme.md

 You have new mail in /var/mail/root

-10: to test, switch to another user and enter the wrong passwd then that should trigger mail.
+𝟏𝟎. To test, switch to another user and enter the wrong passwd then that should trigger mail.

 If you see below, i am trying to switch to another user testing1, and entered wrong passwd, then for me it automatically triggered mail